PART 5233 PROTESTS, DISPUTES, AND APPEALS

 (3) A determination by the contracting officer with respect to the amount of compensation for which there is entitlement and that the amount of ultimate entitlement to compensation will equal or exceed the amount of the provisional price increase or provisional payment.

-(e) When a provisional payment, either individually or cumulatively against a single claim exceeds $25 million, a written justification shall be submitted for approval to DASN(AP) by email at RDAJ&As.email@example.com with the subject [Activity Name] NMCARS 5233.9001 Proposed Claim Provisional Payment >$25M.
+(e) When a provisional payment, either individually or cumulatively against a single claim exceeds $25 million, a written justification shall be submitted for approval to DASN(P) by email atwith the subject [Activity Name] NMCARS 5233.9001 - Proposed Claim Provisional Payment >$25M.

 The justification shall cover--